Mike’s Top Ten of 2020

 Yes, God, Yes is a movie that you will completely understand if you were a child in either middle school or high school between 1998 and 2002 and grew up in the old school dial-up AOL days.
 It’s a movie about a girl in a Catholic high school who is just starting to learn about sex and masturbation.
 And the film is about her — you know how a rom com is a couple trying to be together but circumstances keep them apart until the very end of the movie?
 That’s what this movie is for the main character and masturbation.
 She’s discovering how much fun that is, meanwhile she goes to a place that’s trying to keep the kids repressed and is telling them their feelings and desires are wrong, plus no one’s around to really give her an honest education and teach her about this stuff, so she’s left trying to find answers from AOL chat rooms and random strangers — it’s so good.
 This movie is so well-written.
 It’s full of lines that highlight what it’s like to be that age when you’re just learning about all that stuff, so every odd turn of phrase comes across as absolutely filthy.
 It perfectly captures the awkwardness of high schoolers, and (as far as I can tell) also seems to nail what it’s like going to Catholic school as well.
 It’s all around just a fantastic movie and really worth seeing.
 Freaky is from Christopher Landon, who brought us Happy Death Day.
 And, like Happy Death Day, this is a really smart and fun twist on a premise you know well.
 Essentially, it’s Freaky Friday but with a serial killer.
 A serial killer and a high school girl switch bodies on Friday the 13th, and so he (in her body) goes around school murdering people, while she (in his body) has to figure out how to switch back before she gets stuck in it forever.
 It’s so fucking good, and so funny.
 Vince Vaughn (walking around as a teenage girl in his body for most of the film) is incredible, as is Kathryn Newton, who is great both as her character and as the serial killer in her body.
 It’s so well done and one of the most fun experiences you’ll have with a movie this year.

 I’m Your Woman is a film by Julia Hart, who is quickly establishing herself as one of our great directors.
 (Last year she made Fast Color, which I’ve been talking up ever since I saw it.)
 This is a revisionist crime film, told from the perspective of the wife character.
 Usually in the crime movie, you watch the guy and his buddies go rob the bank (or what have you), and then you see them get in trouble with the crime boss and go on the run, and there’s the scene where he sends the wife and baby away to go to a safe place, and then you never really see them again.
 Here, you’re following only the wife and baby.
 So one day she gets told, “You gotta go, now.”
 And so the movie is what happens to her during all of this.
 And it’s pretty wonderful.
 The film is set in the 70s and looks great, and it never betrays the story its trying to tell.
 She’s around violence but never overly directly, and all the stuff that involves her feels incredibly realistic to what this person would normally deal with in a real-life situation such as this.
 It’s a really great movie that people ought to see.
-Uncle Frank is an Alan Ball film with Sophia Lillis and Paul Bettany.
-Lillis plays the college-age daughter of a southern family who has always had an affinity for Bettany, her uncle, who lives in New York and is completely unlike the rest of her family.
-After deciding to go to New York for school, she finds out her grandfather (Bettany’s father) died — and that her beloved uncle is actually gay and has been keeping it from the family all this time — and the film is her and him taking a road trip down to attend the funeral (along with his longtime boyfriend who also wants to tag along, even though that, naturally is gonna cause much more confusion than it’s worth).
-It’s really nice little drama with standout performances from its leads.
+(Also, shoutout to Stargirl, Hart’s other movie that came out this year, which is a much stronger coming-of-age movie than you might expect at the outset.)
 Babyteeth is a movie that I did not expect to love as much as I did.
 It reads as Australian Fault in Our Stars.
 Instead of a sappy romance about a dying girl, it’s more… that with some attitude.
 The premise is: dying teenager decides she wants to ‘live’ before she goes and ends up falling for an older drug dealer, which of course drives her parents nuts.
 And it’s this weird, charming movie that is told with a lot of flair by director Shannon Murphy.
 Eliza Scanlen is a straight up movie star and I cannot wait for everyone to take note of that.
 There’s such wonderful stuff here and the film gives you such wonderful characters, especially with Ben Mendelsohn and Essie Davis as the parents.
 Trust me when I say this — this is not the movie you think you’re getting, and it’s so much more entertaining and substantive than you think it can be.
 Highly recommend it.
+Nomadland is the indie darling of the year.
+Directed by Chloe Zhao (known for The Rider, an indie darling from a few years ago), it’s got Frances McDormand as a woman who decides to live out of her van, traveling around the country, taking odd jobs where she can (Amazon warehouses, truck stop diners, etc) and learning to live off the grid.
+It’s a nice, relaxed little movie that’s really well-made and has a lot of down-to-earth charm about it.
+Plus it has David Strathairn, and I love him.

 – – – – –